unpackAI/DL201/README.md

-# DL201 : The 4-Week Advanced Deep Learning Bootcamp from Unpack AI
+# DL201
-## Deep learning 201
+# 4-Weeks Advanced Deep Learning Bootcamp from Unpack AI
 ### Deep dive into working with data, data processing and building predictive models.

 🎉Congratulations on continuing your learning path to become a versatile AI Practitioner.<br/>